issp-center-dev/Komega/doc/library/en/komega_usage_en.rst

     #include komega.h

 Scalar arguments should be passed as pointers.
-For MPI/Hybrid parallelized routine, the above line becomes
 Also, the communicator argument for the routine should be transformed from the C/C++'s one to the fortran's one as follows.